Let's DiscussEnquire Now

 AIML-run chatbots are developed with the technological and theoretical infrastructure of Pattern Recognition.
 Pattern Recognition helps create computer systems modelled after human dialogues.
 It is built on a typical stimulus-response method where the stimulus is the input given by the user and the reaction is the output generated by the software.
 The AIML language is used to create the knowledge base or KB of the chatbot.
 The first ever chatbot using this method was developed by Richard Wallace and is called A.L.I.C.E.
 (Artificial Linguistic Internet Computer Entity).
 AIML when used together with Pattern Recognition makes it easy to implement since AIML, being an XML language, can easily create dialogues using tags.
 Computational systems assist developers in creating codes and distributing them to the Web.
 The fact that most of the chatbots are made with an open software license makes it easy for new chatbots to be made from old ones.
 Therefore, the source code, documentation, and examples of existing chatbots can be reused or customized for a new project.
 A.L.I.C.E is the best example of a free software project on which many other chatbots were created.

 Chatbots can have a wide range of applications, some of which include customer service, social media platforms, and conversational AI.
 AIML-based chatbots are commonly used in domain-specific industries where they handle domain-related questions.
 A characteristic of AIML chatbots is that it will give out a default remark, something along the lines of “Sorry, I cannot understand your request.”, if the input pattern is not satisfactory.
 With detailed AIML rules, developers can create a chatbot that is sophisticated enough to handle a variety of requests.
-If you have any projects regarding AIML, contact us.

 Disclaimer: The opinions expressed in this article are those of the author(s) and do not necessarily reflect the positions of Dexlock.